kinguser981/TWRP-Recovery-Flags/README.md

 # this one is used to replace the stocktheme with a different one (like material-play) the theme will be directly in ramdisk
 TW_CUSTOM_THEME := /path/to/theme/

-#adds ability to inject TWRP into some Samsung boot images for Samsung devices that have recovery as a second ramdisk in the boot image
+# adds ability to inject TWRP into some Samsung boot images for Samsung devices that have recovery as a second ramdisk in the boot image
+# Inject TWRP as a second ramdisk for Samsung devices, which keep recoveries that way.
 TW_INCLUDE_INJECTTWRP := true

 # this has sonething to do with 3.10 kernels and a different naming in /include/linux/ion.h ... like a switch between old heap_mask and new heap_id_mask